amnah/yii2-user/README.md

 ### How can I extend this package?

 Unfortunately you can't.
-The classes are all intertwined, so you have no choice but to copy the files somewhere and then modify them as desired.
+The classes are all intertwined, so you have no choice but to either fork the package or to copy the files somewhere and then modify them as desired.
 Until someone figures out a better way to architect this, I've created a helper command to copy the files for you.

+* Add the module to your *config/console.php* to gain access to the command **note: this is CONSOLE config**

 ```
-php yii user/copy [from] [to] [namespace]
+'modules' => [
+    'user' => [
+        'class' => 'amnah\yii2\user\Module',
+    ],
+],
 ```

-For a [basic](https://github.com/yiisoft/yii2-app-basic) app, you can call the default command:
+* Use the ```php yii user/copy``` command.
+For a [basic] (https://github.com/yiisoft/yii2-app-basic) app, you can call the default command without any options

 ```
-php yii user/copy
-   (which will automatically fill in the defaults below)
-php yii user/copy @vendor/amnah/yii2-user/amnah/yii2/user @app/modules/user app\\modules\\user
+php yii user/copy --from=@vendor/amnah/yii2-user/amnah/yii2/user --to=@app/modules/user --namespace=app\\modules\\user
 ```

-After that, you'll need to update your config:
+* Update *config/web.php* to point to your new package **note: this is WEB config**

 ```
 'modules' => [